Mani's Parents

-Mani’s Parents is a color painting on silk drawn in the coastal areas of southern China during the late Yuan and early Ming dynasties.
-It is in the collection of the Asian Art Museum of San Francisco, USA, and was donated by Ivory Brendage.
+Mani's Parents is a color painting on silk drawn in the coastal areas of southern China during the late Yuan and early Ming dynasties.
+It is in the collection of the Asian Art Museum in San Francisco, California, and was donated by Ivory Brendage.
 The title given on the official website of the museum is "Fragment of a Manichaen Mandala".

-After Miki Morita's research, especially after comparing it with "The Birth of Mani", it is believed that the painting is a work of Manichaeism, depicting the image of the father and mother of Mani, the founder of the religion, Mani and Mani.
-Morita’s research results were published in "Piecing a Picture Together: A New Manichaean Perspective on a Chinese Religious Painting in the Asian Art Museum of San Francisco", a view which was also adopted by the religious art historian Gu Leci in her work "Mani’s Pictures".
+After Miki Morita's research, especially after comparing it with The Birth of Mani, it is believed that the painting is a work of Manichaeism, depicting the image of the father and mother of Mani, the founder of the religion.
+Morita's research results were published in "Piecing a Picture Together: A New Manichaean Perspective on a Chinese Religious Painting in the Asian Art Museum of San Francisco", a view which was also adopted by the religious art historian Zsuzsanna Gulácsi in her work "Mani's Pictures".
 This painting was originally part of a large-scale Manichean silk painting.
-The drawing technique and artistic style are the same as those in "The Legend of the Holy One", "The Birth of Mani" and the "Manichae Universe".
+The drawing technique and artistic style are the same as those in "The Legend of the Holy One", The Birth of Mani and the "Manichae Universe".